GLOBAL MARKETS-Dollar off on Fed unease; China data puts floor under stocks

 NEW YORK, Aug 8 (Reuters) - The dollar fell to a seven-week low on Thursday, while bond yields declined as investors reversed trades that had been fueled by speculation of when the Federal Reserve will start to remove its stimulus.

-U.S. stocks pushed higher in a choppy session, drawing some support from Chinese data showing a surprisingly strong rise in exports and imports in July.
-The trade data eased fears that a slowdown in the world’s second-largest economy would threaten the improving outlook in Europe and the still-fragile U.S. recovery.
+U.S. stocks were little changed at midday, drawing some support from Chinese data showing a surprisingly strong rise in exports and imports in July.
+The trade data eased fears that a slowdown in the world’s second largest economy would threaten the improving outlook in Europe and the still-fragile U.S. recovery.

-Investors remain focused on gauging when the Fed will start to reduce its $85 billion in monthly asset purchases, which have been a major driver of the rally in equities this year.
+Investors remain focused on gauging when the Fed will start to reduce its $85 billion in monthly asset purchases, which has been a major driver of the rally in equities this year.

-While the possibility of a reduction in bond buying would typically push Treasury yields higher, yields fell to their lowest level in a week on Thursday, driven by technical trading in what is typically a time of lower volume in the market.
+While the possibility of a reduction in bond buying would typically push Treasury yields higher, yields fell to their lowest level in a week on Thursday, driven by technical trading in what is typically a lower volume time for the market.

-“To us the price action today smells a bit like final capitulation in poor summer liquidity, as there are few obvious catalysts for the move,” wrote analysts at Nomura.
+Bond prices were also boosted by improved appetite for U.S. government debt ahead of a $16 billion auction of 30-year debt.

-Stocks on Wall Street were higher, breaking three days of declines as tech stocks led the way up.
+Stocks on Wall Street were little changed after three days of declines as investors took profits following last week’s record highs.